-The Pensions Advisory Service (TPAS) is available at any time to help you or your beneficiaries with any pensions queries, or with any difficulties they have been unable to resolve with the trustees or scheme administrator.
+MoneyHelper is available at any time to help you or your beneficiaries with any pensions queries, or with any difficulties they have been unable to resolve with the trustees or scheme administrator.

-Pensions Ombudsman
+The Pensions Ombudsman

-Pensions Ombudsman may investigate and determine complaints or disputes about pensions although you will usually have to have tried to resolve the complaint using the internal dispute procedures first
+The Pensions Ombudsman may investigate and determine complaints or disputes about pensions although you will usually have to have tried to resolve the complaint using the Internal Dispute Resolution Procedures first.